UDN

 • An Actor can be destroyed.

 From the above, the server's game state is completely and concisely defined by the set of all variables of all actors within a level.
-Because the server is authoritative about the gameplay flow, the server's game state can always be regarded as the one true game state.
+Because the server is authoritative about the game play flow, the server's game state can always be regarded as the one true game state.
 The version of the game state on client machines should always be regarded as an approximation subject to many different kinds of deviations from the server's game state.
 Actors that exist on the client machine should be considered proxies because they are a temporary, approximate representation of an object rather than the object itself.

-When a client loads a Level to use in a networked multiplayer game, it deletes all Actors in the Level except those that have either bNoDelete set to TRUE or bStatic set to TRUE.
+When a client loads a Level to use in a networked multiplayer game, it deletes all Actors in the Level except those that have either bNoDelete set to true or bStatic set to true.
 Other Actors relevant to that client (as determined by the server) will be replicated from the server to the client.
 Some Actors (such as the GameInfo Actor) are never replicated to a client.

 Bandwidth Limitation